Elina Madison: Career

 Nickelodeon and The Discovery Channel with over 100 credits on her resume.

-Elina next worked with legendary director David Lynch on the Academy Award nominated film "Mulholland Drive" starring Naomi Watts and Justin Theroux.
+Madison next worked with legendary director David Lynch on the Academy Award nominated film "Mulholland Drive" starring Naomi Watts and Justin Theroux.
 Other notable independent film projects include Small Town Saturday Night opposite Chris Pine (Star Trek) and Academy Award nominee John Hawkes.

 In the year 2012, M. Madison appeared in the films Barracuda, Huff starring Charlie O'Connell and the comedy Halloween Party.
 She also stars in Creep Creepersin’s Dracula and the thriller film The Black Tape.
-Elina continues to model and is now one of the faces for the new clothing line T.I.T.T.L.
+Madison continues to model and is now one of the faces for the new clothing line T.I.T.T.L.